Key Learning Points

 Eventually, if you do nothing about it and the cause continues, you’ll start to get pain, which might – from your Western Doctor’s point of view – be caused by a number of conditions, some serious, particularly if they start suddenly.

-From the Chinese point of view, acute pain is nearly always of an excess of Yang, and treatment would be to soothe this.
+From the Chinese point of view, acute pain is nearly always a sign of excess of Yang, and treatment would at first be to soothe this.
 There are many things an acupuncturist can do about Excess Yang.

 You may also have to confront the situation that causes your anxiety.